codevence/fair-wizard-guide/docs/more/development/metamodel-schemas.rst

 Metamodel Schemas
 *****************

-As Data Stewardship Wizard evolves, the internal structures may change during the time.
+As |project_name_full| evolves, the internal structures may change during the time.
 To support migration under the hood, we use metamodel versioning for KM and templates.

 ----